 Other questions concern pay requirements for independent contractors and whether employers can avoid the requirements of the FLSA by qualifying workers independent contractors rather than employees.
 Who may be considered an employee vs. an independent contractor is strictly spelled out by federal labor laws.
 Misclassifying workers as independent contractors or exempt employees when they are truly non-exempt employees and entitled to protections including overtime pay is one of the biggest violations of the FLSA that employers make.

-If you have any wage and hour questions or have concerns that your employer is not paying you all the compensation you deserve, please contact the dedicated Atlanta wage and hour lawyers at Buckley Beal, LLP for an immediate consultation.
+If you have any wage and hour questions or have concerns that your employer is not paying you all the compensation you deserve, please contact the dedicated Atlanta wage and hour lawyers at Buckley Beal LLP for an immediate case evaluation.